 Table of Contents

-Universitat de Barcelona – Faculty of Fine Arts
+Universitat de Barcelona – School of Fine Arts in Barcelona

 Barcelona Academy of Art